GAVI: Vaccine development and advance market commitments

 Advance Market Commitments (AMCs) aim to overcome market failure by making an advance pledge that if a vaccine for a certain condition is developed, meeting certain specifications, donors will buy a certain number of doses.
 GAVI seeks to design its AMCs in a way that encourages a competitive market.

-GAVI has been particularly successful at promoting the uptake of newer vaccines.
+Gavi has been particularly successful at promoting the uptake of newer vaccines.

 Vaccination programs

 GAVI's main objective is vaccination programs.
 Gavi has been the main donor funder of vaccination in low and middle income countries.

 In 2012, the first Médecins Sans Frontières (MSF) "The right shot" report criticized Gavi for focusing on funding expensive new vaccines and neglecting to give children low-cost older ones.
 "Twenty percent of the world's children aren't even getting the basic vaccines", MSF's vaccine policy adviser said.
-MSF criticized the Global Vaccine Action Plan (GVAP), a WHO global collaboration of which Gavi is listed as a leader, as flawed for failing to help those 20%, which is some 19 million children.
+MSF criticized the Global Vaccine Action Plan (GVAP), a WHO global collaboration of which Gavi is listed as a leader, as flawed for failing to help those 20%, which is some 19 million infants.

 Pneumococcal vaccine

 In 2011, Doctors Without Borders (MSF) recommended that Gavi change the ways in which it buy vaccines.
-They criticized the pneumococcal vaccine Advance Market Commitment, which means that GlaxoSmithKline (GSK) and Pfizer get a subsidy as well as a per-unit payment for supplying doses of pneumococcal vaccine, as "corporate welfare that is scandalously expensive to donors and taxpayers" (in return, the companies committed to sell at least 30 million doses annually for ten years).
+They criticized the pneumococcal vaccine Advance Market Commitment, arguing that GlaxoSmithKline (GSK) and Pfizer were functionally receiving a subsidy as well as a per-unit payment for supplying doses of pneumococcal vaccine, which the organization deemed "corporate welfare that is scandalously expensive to donors and taxpayers" (in return, the companies committed to sell at least 30 million doses annually for ten years).

-The Advance Market Commitment had transferred far more money to GSK and Pfizer than the GAVI grants had transferred to low-cost suppliers for technology transfer and product development.
+MSF argued that the Advance Market Commitment had transferred far more money to GSK and Pfizer than the GAVI grants had transferred to low-cost suppliers for technology transfer and product development.
 MSF said that large pharmaceutical multinationals had been found to put very high markups on prices, and internationally certified vaccine could be made for about 40% less cost by smaller companies in India and China, despite patent-related obstacles.
 The duopoly allowed price discrimination; apart from charging slightly higher prices for GAVI, it charged unaffordable prices (about ten time the GAVI price) for middle-income countries too rich for GAVI aid.
 MSF also highlighted the success of the adapted vaccines program, which makes vaccines that are easier to deliver in remote areas (no need for a temperature-controlled supply chain, looser age restrictions, fewer shots, lower prices, etc.).
 They recommended that GAVI spend more money on adapted vaccines and on fostering competition, and less subsidizing large pharmaceutical companies.

-GAVI responded (on an unspecified date) by agreeing with MSF's goals, but regretting that MSF had discussed the issue in public as well as through its own close ties to GAVI.
-GAVI said that low prices required large, stable, high-volume deals, and "careful consideration and the support of key constituencies".
+Gavi responded in April 2020 by agreeing with MSF's goals, but regretting that MSF had discussed the issue in public as well as through its own close ties to Gavi.
+Gavi said that low prices required large, stable, high-volume deals, and "careful consideration and the support of key constituencies".